Andre De Grasse: 2021 season

 The onset of the COVID-19 pandemic resulted in the cancellation of much of the 2020 international season and the delay of the 2020 Summer Olympics by a year.
-De Grasse opened his 2021 season on April 17 at the Tom Jones Memorial Invitational in Gainesville, Florida, running the 100m in 9.99.
+De Grasse opened his 2021 season on 17 April at the Tom Jones Memorial Invitational in Gainesville, Florida, running the 100 m in 9.99.
 His subsequent 100 m starts, including two appearances on the 2021 Diamond League circuit, saw times of over ten seconds.
-He enjoyed more success in the 200m, finishing in the top three in all of his three Diamond League appearances, including winning the Oslo event with a time of 20.09.
-He also participated in the Müller British Grand Prix as part of the Canadian 4 x 100m relay team, which placed second with a time of 38.29.
+He enjoyed more success in the 200 m, finishing in the top three in all of his three Diamond League appearances, including winning the Oslo event with a time of 20.09.
+He also participated in the Müller British Grand Prix as part of the Canadian 4 × 100 m relay team, which placed second with a time of 38.29.

 2020 Summer Olympics

 De Grasse was named to the 2020 Canadian Olympic team and was identified as one of Canada's top medal contenders in athletics, notwithstanding some of his early results that year.
 Former Olympic champion Donovan Bailey dismissed concerns regarding De Grasse's times, stating that, in his view, he was "more concerned that he's injury-free and been consistent."

-Upon arrival in Tokyo for the 2020 Summer Olympics, De Grasse began by competing in the heats of the men's 100m.
+Upon arrival in Tokyo for the 2020 Summer Olympics, De Grasse began by competing in the heats of the men's 100 m.
 He easily won his heat, posting a new season-best time of 9.91, just 0.01 shy of his personal best from two years before, and ended up with the fastest time in any of the heats.
 He was second in his semi-final behind Fred Kerley, running 9.98, and advanced to the final.
 In the final, De Grasse had the unfavourable ninth lane placement and was slow off the blocks, but rapidly gained ground over the final forty metres of the race to finish in third place and claim his second bronze medal in the event, with a new personal best time of 9.89.
 This was Canada's fourteenth medal of the Tokyo Olympics and the first for a male athlete.
 The lack of medals for Canadian men had become a point of media and viewer discussion through the first nine days of the Games.
 He also became the first Canadian man to win multiple Olympic medals in the 100 m.